California Health and Safety Code § 11361 HS makes it a criminal offense for adults to

 To help you better understand the law on giving or selling marijuana to a minor, our California criminal defense attorneys discuss the following, below:

-1. Acts prohibited by Health and Safety Code 11361
+- 1. What acts are prohibited by Health and Safety Code 11361 HS?

 California Health and Safety Code 11361 HS prohibits a broad range of acts.
 It is designed to keep adults from giving marijuana to minors, or using them in any way in the sale or transport of drugs.